jayeshdesai4520/DBpedia-GSoC-2021/about.md

 ### How to configure chatbot  <br />
-Let us take the question “What is the real name of Superman?” as running example. <br /> To ask this question to chatbot first you need to turn on following components NED-DBpediaSpotlight,QueryBuilderSimpleRealNameOfSuperHero,SparqlExecuter <br />
+Let us take the question “What is the real name of Superman?” as running example. <br /> To ask this question to chatbot first you need to turn on following components  <br /> NED-DBpediaSpotlight,QueryBuilderSimpleRealNameOfSuperHero,SparqlExecuter <br />
 So basically, components plays important role here before asking any question you need to turn on component according to the question (To make it run remember component list must be in order) <br />
 If you want to learn more about Qanary Question Answering components There are around 30+ [Components](https://github.com/WDAqua/Qanary-question-answering-components) Integrated in Qanary.   <br />
 Below Image represents steps after configuring the components